llpeterson/applications/infrastructure.md

 to leverage standard protocols like HTTP to monitor and configure network devices.
-This is a positive step because it gets us out of the business of creating new protocols and let's us focus on creating smarter management tools, perhaps by taking advantage of Aritifical Intelligence to determine if something is amiss.
+This is a positive step because it gets us out of the business of creating new protocols and let's us focus on creating smarter management tools, perhaps by taking advantage of Machine Learning algorithms to determine if something is amiss.

-In the same way HTTP is starting to replace SNMP as the protocol for talking to network devices, there is a parallel effort to replace the MIB with a new standard for what status information various types of devices can report, *plus* what configuration information those same devices are able to react to.
-Agreeing to a single standard for configuration is inherently challenging because every vendor claims their device is a unicorn: unlike the "primitive" device their competitors sell.
+In the same way HTTP is starting to replace SNMP as the protocol for talking to network devices, there is a parallel effort to replace the MIB with a new standard for what status information various types of devices can report, *plus* what configuration information those same devices are able to respond to.
+Agreeing to a single standard for configuration is inherently challenging because every vendor claims their device is a unicorn: unlike the feature-free device their competitors sell.
 (That is to say, the challenge is not entirely technical.)

 The general approach is to allow each device